Allen Carr: Easyway

-Personal life
+Illness and death

-In late July 2006, it was revealed that he had been diagnosed with lung cancer at the age of 71.
-The following month he revealed that it was terminal and his life expectancy was about nine months.
+In 2006, Carr was diagnosed with lung cancer.
+His spokesman stated that this may not have been linked to his historical smoking habit, as he had been around smokers, and therefore exposed to their second-hand smoke, while treating them for their addiction.
+He had stated in his book "The easy way to control alcohol" chapter 16 that he was a chain-smoker for most of his adult life.
+The following month, Carr revealed that his lung cancer was terminal and that his life expectancy was about nine months.
 Carr said: "Since I smoked my final cigarette, 23 years ago, I have been the happiest man in the world.
 I still feel the same way today.”
-Carr wrote to Tony Blair, urging the UK Government and NHS to accept his method, saying that the "powerful influence" of lobbyists working for nicotine replacement firms had turned them against him.
+Carr wrote to the then British Prime Minister Tony Blair, urging the UK Government and NHS to accept his method, saying that the "powerful influence" of lobbyists working for nicotine replacement firms had turned them against him.

-Carr died on 29 November 2006 at the age of 72, as a result of his lung cancer.
-He died at his home in Benalmádena, west of Málaga, Spain.
+Carr died from lung cancer at his home in Benalmádena, west of Málaga, Spain, on 29 November 2006.
+He was 72 years old.

-Carr worked closely with and passed responsibility for continuing his work, developing the method to cover as many addictions and issues as possible, to his close friends and long-time collaborators Robin Hayley & John C. Dicey (Chairman & Global CEO of Allen Carr's Easyway respectively).
-On the insistence of international publishers John C. Dicey reluctantly allows himself to be described as co-author of Allen Carr books but makes it very clear, "I take great pleasure in deflecting any praise for the books (quite rightly so) to Allen Carr.
-I was extremely lucky to have worked so closely with him since 1998 and was honoured that he asked me to carry on his work".
+Carr worked closely with and passed responsibility for continuing his work, developing the method to cover as many addictions and issues as possible, to his close friends and long-time collaborators Robin Hayley and John C. Dicey (Chairman & Global CEO of Allen Carr's Easyway respectively).